Suppression of spinodal instability by disorder in an athermal system: Zero temperature random field Ising mdoel

-Figure \ref{Hysteresis_width}(b) shows the power-law fitting for the different disorders, and the fitting deteriorates with the increasing disorder from the critical disorder.
-The scaling exponent versus disorder graph has been shown in Fig. 5 (main text).
-It is worth noting that when the disorder strength higher than a threshold value $\sigma_{th} \approx 3.30$, the fitting with a single exponent will not be feasible (see section VI).
+Figure \ref{Scal_Fitting} shows the power-law fitting for the different disorders, and the fitting deteriorates with the increasing disorder from the critical disorder.
+The scaling exponent versus disorder graph has been shown in Fig. \ref{Dynamic_hysteresis}.
+It is worth noting that when the disorder strength higher than a threshold value $\sigma_{th} \approx 3.30$, the fitting with a single exponent will not be feasible (see Appendix \ref{App:Error}).